ArnaudHalvick/seo-playground/README.md

 This project demonstrates my ability to:

-- **Understand complex SEO requirements** and translate them into code
+- **Understand complex SEO requirements** (both strategic and technical) and translate them into action
 - **Design scalable SEO systems** that handle thousands of URL variations
 - **Implement production-ready solutions** with proper edge case handling
+- **Build strategic frameworks** with actionable workflows and operational playbooks
-- **Explain technical decisions clearly** through documentation and UI feedback
+- **Explain decisions clearly** through documentation, UI feedback, and transparent reasoning
-- **Build maintainable architectures** that separate business logic from framework code
+- **Bridge strategy and implementation** - connecting what should be done with how to do it

-If you need technical SEO implementation, parameter handling, crawl budget optimization, or complex indexation logic, this project shows what I can deliver.
+If you need comprehensive SEO expertise—from strategic planning and content architecture to technical implementation and crawl budget optimization—this project shows the complete skill set I can deliver.

+## Navigation

+The app uses a **two-section architecture**:

+- **Landing Page** (`/`) - Choose between Technical SEO or Strategic SEO
+- **Technical SEO** (`/technical`) - Programming and implementation hub
+  - All technical pages accessible from top navigation dropdowns
+  - Interactive Demo available in this section
+  - SEO Receipt panel visible on all technical pages
+- **Strategic SEO** (`/strategic`) - Planning and execution hub
+  - Strategic framework pages with comprehensive workflows
+  - No SEO Receipt (not applicable to strategic content)
+- **Section Switcher** - Dropdown in navigation to switch between sections

+The navigation automatically adjusts based on which section you're in, showing only relevant content and tools.

 ## License